fenilGhoghari/ODS-Open-Device-Studio-/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+Name: Bug report
-about: Create a report to help us improve
+About: Create a report to help us improve
-title: ''
+Title: ''
-labels: ''
+Labels: ''
-assignees: ''
+Assignees: ''

 ---

 ---
-name: 🐞 Bug Report
+Name: 🐞 Bug Report
-about: Report a bug or unexpected behavior in Open Device Studio
+About: Report a bug or unexpected behavior in Open Device Studio
-title: "[Bug]: "
+Title: "[Bug]: "
-labels: bug
+Labels: bug
-assignees: ''
+Assignees: ''
 ---

 ## 🐞 Bug Description